gabrielfior/subgrounds/README.md

 ## About Us
-Playgrounds Analytics is a data solutions company providing serverless onchain data infrastructures and services for data teams, analysts, and engineers.
+Playgrounds Analytics is a data solutions company providing data infrastructures and services for data teams, analysts, and engineers.
 Check us out [here](https://playgrounds.network/) to learn more!

 ## Acknowledgments